This Got Weird Quick: New Walther WMP SD First Shots

 Quick Summary

-The Walther WMP SD Gen 2 in .22 Magnum has a 15-round capacity but suffers from reliability issues like a drifting rear sight and difficult magazine seating.
-Its controls are also considered over-engineered, leading the reviewer to recommend other Walther models like the PDP or PPQ for serious use.
+The Walther WMP SD Gen 2, chambered in .22 Magnum with a 15-round capacity, suffers from significant reliability issues including difficult magazine seating and a rear sight that drifts during firing.
+The reviewer also criticized its over-complicated controls, recommending other Walther models like the PDP or PPQ for serious use, despite noting the trigger was surprisingly good.

 Chapters